NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Description
 ***********

-The cooling scaling factor applied to the auto-sizing methodology (not used in project_national).
+The cooling airflow and capacity scaling factor applied to the auto-sizing methodology (not used in project_national).

 Created by
 **********